CilantroMalik/WatchYourCalendar/README.md

 ## What’s next?

--releasing a standalone watch app

 -iOS app

-## Troubleshooting (Complications)
+## Troubleshooting

-If your complication isn't showing the correct information, try switching watch faces and then switiching back.
+-If your complication isn't showing the correct information, try switching watch faces and then switiching back.
 If that still doesn't work, restarting your watch won't hurt.
+-If your notifications are not going off, make sure they aren't getting caught in your focuses/DND.

+### Color Guide:
+- Red: Future Block
+- Green: Next Block
+- Blue: Past Block

 ## Complications List